linhaowei1/NLPDL-2025Fall/hw1/assignment1.md

 where $V(p)$ is the *smallest* set of indices such that $\sum_{j \in V(p)} q_j \geq p$.
 You can compute this quantity easily by first sorting the probability distribution $q$ by magnitude, and selecting the largest vocabulary elements until you reach the target level of $\alpha$.

->**Problem 6: Decoding (3points)**
+>**Problem 6.1: Decoding (3 points)**
 >
->Implement two functions to decode from your Transformer_LM and LSTM_LM respectively.
+>Implement two functions to decode from your `TransformerLM` and `LSTMLM` respectively.
 Your functions need to support the temperature scaling and top-p sampling tricks described above.
 We recommend you to implement the functions as instance functions of your LM classes.
 >
->The following interface is recommended:
+>No pytest cases are provided, please make sure your functions are correct.
 >
->```python
->
->```
+>Please generate several pieces of stories (the beginning content can be determined by you freely), try different temperature and top-p settings.
+Report the outcomes as well as your findings briefly.